-If you’re in the market to buy a new pair of headphones, you may be conflicted about whether to buy wired or wireless headphones.
+If you’re in the market to buy a new pair of headphones, you may be conflicted about whether to buy wireless or wired headphones.
 While the latter has its quirks, here are nine reasons why wired headphones are better than wireless.

 1. They Are Cheaper